bregman-arie/system-design-notebook/README.md

   </p>

 * Further limitations:
-    * Load was handled as well as the server being a single point of failure but now the load balancer is a single point of failure
+    * Load was handled as well as the server being a single point of failure, but now the load balancer is a single point of failure.
 </b></details>

 <details>